Performance Anomalies in Concurrent Data Structure Microbenchmarks: Introduction

-In this work, in addition to investigating microbenchmark design differences, we delve into a deeper investigation of PRNG usage in microbenchmarks.
-The utilization of pseudo random number generators (PRNGs) in concurrent synthetic microbenchmarks is a heavily relied upon approach in generating randomized keys and/or deciding randomized operations on a CSet.
-Deleterious interactions between a PRNG and a microbenchmark that uses it can go undetected for years.
-We present examples where (mis)use of PRNGs can cause substantial performance anomalies and generate misleading results.
-We illustrate how using a problematic PRNG can lead to an inversion of throughput results on pairs of CSet data structures.
-We evaluate common methods of PRNG usage in microbenchmark experimentation and discuss pitfalls and recommended best practices of each. \\ \textbf{Contributions:} In this work, we perform the first rigorous comparative analysis of three widely used microbenchmarks for CSet performance evaluation.
+\textbf{Contributions:} In this work, we perform the first rigorous comparative analysis of three widely used microbenchmarks for CSet performance evaluation.
 We present an overview of related work in Section \ref{relatedwork}.
-The three microbenchmarks are described in detail in Section 4.
-We investigate the source of performance differences reported by each microbenchmark when testing equivalent tree-based data structures in Sections \ref{synchro_performance}-\ref{lfbstchanges_ascylib}.
-We perform successive modifications to the benchmarks in order to equalize performance.
-We study the role of memory reclamation and its impact on CSet performance in Section 5 and discuss best practice and recommendations for microbenchmark design in the conclusions.
-In Section 6 we investigate the role of PRNGs in microbenchmark experimental algorithms.
-We discuss commonly employed methods of fast random number generation and the pitfalls of each.
-In Section 6.2 we illustrate how the (mis)use of PRNGs can lead to erroneous microbenchmark results.
-We provide recommendations for best practice of PRNG usage in Section 6.3.
-Appendices are included to provide further explanation and experimental results.
-Concluding remarks and future work appear in Section 7.
+The three microbenchmarks evaluated in our work are described in detail in Section \ref{comparison}.
+We investigate the source of performance differences reported by each microbenchmark when testing equivalent tree-based data structures in Sections \ref{comparison} and \ref{memrec}.
+We study the role of memory reclamation and its impact on CSet performance in Section \ref{memrec}.
+In Section \ref{randomsection}, we investigate commonly employed methods of fast random number generation and the pitfalls of each.
+We describe a set of derived recommendations for best practice in microbenchmark design in Sections \ref{microbenchmark_design}, \ref{APP:BST-TK} and \ref{PRNGrecommendation}.
+Additional recommendations for further improvements in microbenchmark design are discussed in Section \ref{other_microbenchmark_design}.
+Advanced features of the Setbench microbenchmark are described in Section \ref{setbench_detail} followed by concluding remarks in Section \ref{conclusions}.
 In the next section, we begin with a background on the principles of microbenchmark design with concrete examples from the Setbench microbenchmark.